joshpanebianco-io/intrusion-detection-system/README.md

 This project is a lightweight, custom-built network-based Intrusion Detection System (IDS) designed to run on a victim machine within a VirtualBox homelab environment.
 It detects network attacks launched from an attacker machine (e.g., Kali Linux) and logs suspicious activity for analysis.

-This setup simulates a **purple teaming** exercise, combining offensive and defensive cybersecurity techniques to deepen understanding of network security, attack detection, and incident response.
+This setup simulates a **purple teaming** exercise, combining offensive and defensive cybersecurity techniques to deepen understanding of network security, attack vectors & detection, and incident response.

 ## 🎯 Project Goals